idxbroker/wordpress-plugin/README.md

 Your IDX Broker-enabled account provides this plugin with access to your MLS data feed.
 The IMPress for IDX Broker plugin allows you to display that data on your WordPress site using widgets and shortcodes while seamlessly matching your brand.

 <h3>IMPress for IDX Broker</h3>

-<h4>New!
-IDX Broker + IXACT CRM Product Upgrade</h4>
-The new IXACT CRM product upgrade features lead capture and nurture, a done-for-you monthly e-newsletter, single sign on and more.
-Easily manage your buyers, listings, and closings, set up targeted drip emails and nurture campaigns, and build brand awareness and engagement through relevant social media postings.

 <h4>Manage Your Leads</h4>
 No more going between browser windows with the Lead Management interface.
 Now you can see and manage your leads right within the WordPress dashboard.
 Plus, you can use powerful lead capture tools to generate new leads.
 Go beyond and customize your lead capture settings with IDX Broker Platinum.